 - System longevity

-Doing this really well is a heck of a lot more than just selling a UV light or PCO like many white shirts do, it's about really understanding how to tune a building and equipment to work better.
+Doing this really well is a heck of a lot more than just selling a UV light or PCO, as many white shirts do; it's about really understanding how to fine-tune a building and equipment to work better.

-This is things like dropping the compression ratio on a rack by letting the head float a little lower, or recommending that can lights be replaced with sealed led trim to reduce attic infiltration.
+These are things like dropping the compression ratio on a rack by letting the head float a little lower or recommending that can lights be replaced with sealed LED trim to reduce attic infiltration.

 There are many high-value solutions that HVAC/R techs can help to suggest and implement that lead to a profitable business and happy customers.